axelmuller/100-days-of-code/log.md

 *Thoughts:* I need to apply what I learned to my data and think about what is needed to complete the project.

+### Day 11: 05/31/2020

+*Today's Progress:* Learned how to plot time series efficiently with pandas.

+*Thoughts:* Need to get my act together with Bokeh.
+Also decided on a couple of new projects: 1 pdb entries analyzing headers, resolution by year, method, location, synchrotron, protein class, ... for text mining NIH reporter might offer something.